ghempton/ember-script/README.md

 # EmberScript

-EmberScript is CoffeeScript inspired language which takes advantage of the [Ember.js](http://emberjs.com) runtime.
-Ember constructs such as Inheritance, Mixins, Bindings, Observers, etc. are all first-class citizens within Ember Script.
+EmberScript is a CoffeeScript-derived language which takes advantage of the [Ember.js](http://emberjs.com) runtime.
+Ember constructs such as Inheritance, Mixins, Bindings, Observers, etc. are all first-class citizens within EmberScript.

 ## Examples

 ```coffeescript
 class PostsController extends Ember.ArrayController
   trimmedPosts: ~>
     @content.slice(0, 3)
 ```